 300 community plugins published on npm is a very good start.
 Some of them are listed on the awesome-strapi repository.
 We're aiming to make the list grow into thousands of plugins.
 Help us work together to make the number of features, integrations, and use-cases nearly infinite!

 The open-source version of Strapi is and will stay free and open-source.
-However, as a company we also have to generate profit in order to become a sustainable business, allowing us to further invest in and support the open-source Strapi project.
+However, as a company, we also have to generate profit to become a sustainable business, allowing us to further invest in and support the open-source Strapi project.

-We will keep continually releasing more and more free and open-source features, but on top of that will develop paid features (delivered as plugins) for product and marketing teams managing content at scale.
+We will keep continually releasing more and more accessible and open-source features, but on top of that will develop paid features (delivered as plugins) for product and marketing teams managing content at scale.

 Like the Community Edition, both the roadmap and source code of the enterprise version will be openly planned and developed.
-Anyone interested, whether they be partners or customers, can easily contribute to the code.
+Anyone interested can easily contribute to the code, whether partners or customers.